iunn-sh/epic-games-v-apple-google/presentation.md

 `2025.07.31`

 市場界定：Apple案 != Google案，不等者不等之
 > Reviewing de novo, we agree with the district court that the market definition in Epic's suit against Apple is not preclusive in this litigation. ...
 Google homes in on the finding in Epic v.
-Apple that Apple and Google are competitors in the market for "digital mobile gaming transactions." ... ==That single determination, however, does not preclude an independent analysis of the very different relationship between Epic and Google, the relevant submarket in the Android platform, or the distinct market-definition issues in the two suits==.
+Apple that Apple and Google are competitors in the market for "digital mobile gaming transactions." ... <mark>That single determination, however, does not preclude an independent analysis of the very different relationship between Epic and Google, the relevant submarket in the Android platform, or the distinct market-definition issues in the two suits</mark>.
 > - It is well established that the relevant market "can be determined only after a factual inquiry into the 'commercial realities' faced by consumers."
-> - To begin, the commercial realities are different.  ==Apple's "walled garden" is, as the district court in Apple noted, markedly different from Google's "open distribution" approach.== ...
+> - To begin, the commercial realities are different.  <mark>Apple's "walled garden" is, as the district court in Apple noted, markedly different from Google's "open distribution" approach.</mark> ...
 As a consequence of its business model, Apple does not license iOS to other OEMs in the way that Google licenses Android to Samsung, Motorola, and other smartphone manufacturers. ...
-Apple's "walled garden" also creates different dynamics in app distribution channels. ==Apple's iPhones do not support any third-party app stores, and iOS disables direct downloads of apps from the web.==
+Apple's "walled garden" also creates different dynamics in app distribution channels. <mark>Apple's iPhones do not support any third-party app stores, and iOS disables direct downloads of apps from the web.</mark>

 ---